Quick Answer

 How the NHS Calculates BMI

-The NHS uses the same internationally recognised formula as the World Health Organisation:
+The NHS uses the same internationally recognized formula as the World Health Organization:

 BMI = Weight (kg) ÷ Height (m)²